matejchalk/better-enums/README.md

 */
 ```

-If you pass in an array of values for a labeled enum, the result will be a basic enum:
+If you pass in an array of values for a labeled enum, the result will be a simple enum:

 ```ts
 const ROLE = Enum({